 - For the 10% of people that do become addicted to a substance only 10% of those individuals will seek professional help, at some point.

 - In other words 1 in every 100 people seek professional treatment for a substance addiction.

-These stats are highly contentious and frequently disputed however when you take into consideration that “addiction is a hidden disease” the numbers are crudely plausible.
+These stats are contentious and frequently disputed however when you take into consideration that “addiction is a hidden disease” the numbers are crudely plausible.

 The reality is that people don’t walk around openly admitting to being addicted to drugs and alcohol and what know is that addiction is prevalent across such a broad range of “socially accepted” and widely used substances (alcohol, prescription drugs).

 Furthermore many individuals don’t see their addiction as a problem as they benchmark their use against “the norms” that make sense to themselves as individuals and not by what defines addiction.

 The Merriam Webster Dictionary Definition : “A compulsive need for and use of a habit-forming substance”.

 In most addiction literature it is defined as a “brain disease” whereby “mind altering” chemicals in addictive drugs “reprogram” long lasting and even permanent changes to the brain function that lead to potential harmful and often self-destructive, behaviours.

 In complex social environments the spectrum for diagnosed substance addiction disorders is almost infinite.
 Self-destructive behaviours visible to friends and family are usually the hallmarks of a developed or developing addiction.

 For many individuals addiction recovery becomes an only and essential point of survival.
 The reality is that ADDICTION is a chronic, progressive and potentially fatal disease if left untreated.

 How substance use disorder is treated in South Africa is another tricky thing to define.

-The way in which addiction is currently treated at Recovery Direct starts off with the dealing with the physical substance detox, then getting to the core or what fuels and drives the addiction from a psychological standpoint.
+The way in which substance addiction is currently treated at Recovery Direct starts off with the dealing with the physical substance withdwaw, then getting to the core or what fuels and drives the addiction from a psychological and personal growth standpoint.